-June 30, 2025, 3:05 am | Read time: 2 minutes
+May 21, 2025, 1:01 pm | Read time: 2 minutes

 Relentless Package Growth from Temu and Shein

-Temu and Shein – All About Low Prices
+Temu and Shein–All About Low Prices

-Temu is an online marketplace—a portal where numerous companies sell various goods.
-The Chinese company has been active in Germany since spring 2023 and repeatedly attracts attention with its low prices and high discounts.
+Temu is an online marketplace–a portal where numerous companies sell various goods.
+The Chinese company has been active in Germany since spring 2023 and repeatedly attracts attention with its mini prices and high discounts.
 Products are often delivered directly from the manufacturer to customers.

 The fashion company Shein, founded in China and now based in Singapore, is both a manufacturer, retailer, and marketplace.
 As a direct provider, it can quickly respond to fashion trends, according to trade experts.
 Since Shein ships its products worldwide and has no stores and few inventories, it can keep its prices extremely low.